eic/EicToyModel/README.md

 are provided.

   In some sense the provided installation materials may also serve as a concise quick start tutorial on how to have ROOT-aware libraries installed and running on your laptop.
 Indeed there is not much specifics about EicToyModel per se in the technical details.

   The [Extended functionaly](#extended-functionality) (interface to GEANT and OpenCascade, EicRoot tracker geometry import, VGM interface, etc) requires *controlled environment*, and is presented for escalate Docker container and for fun4all singularity container cases.
-Of course, nothing prevents a qualified user to install everything locally, but only a limited support can be provided.
+Of course, nothing prevents a qualified user from installing everything locally, but only a limited support can be provided.
 That said, a local installation procedure (to first order it only involves compiling of VGM and GEANT) is very straightforward.